-Labour on-costs and administrative overhead
+Labour on-costs

-You may increase eligible salary costs by an additional 30% allowance to cover on-costs such as employer paid superannuation, payroll tax, workers compensation insurance and overheads such as office rent and the provision of computers.
+You may include eligible salary on-costs specifically employer paid superannuation, payroll tax, workers compensation insurance, and leave entitlements (including paid maternity leave, sick leave, long service leave and recreation leave).
 These costs must be reasonable and be separately identified in the project budget.